Josephat-Onkoba/Time-Aware-Stope-Stability-Prediction-System/README.md

  5. Evaluating Model Performance
  6. Tuning and Optimizing Your Model
- 7. Deploying the Model and Making Predictions Building user interface to display Stope Healthy Status - connected with our model.
+ 7. Deploying the Model and Making Predictions

+ Later we will be Building a user interface to display Stope Healthy Status - connected with our model (our main backend).